Cloudy Rhodes

 Cloudy Rhodes is an Australian photographer and filmmaker.
-Their short film, Lo Loves You played along with the American film First Girl I Loved in Australia in 2017.
+Their short film, Lo Loves You, played alongside the American film First Girl I Loved in Australia in 2017.
 Both films explored LGBT issues.
 Rhodes has directed a music video for Sonic Youth.
 The video uses Australian landscape as a backdrop for homoerotic imagery.
-Their photography has drawn attention from major magazines.
 They are a photographer for Teen Vogue.
 Rhodes has been profiled for their surfing.

 Personal life

 Rhodes was born in Palm Beach, Florida, to parents who were both painters, and grew up in Sydney, Australia.
 Their brother is also a filmmaker.
-Rhodes is openly lesbian.
+Rhodes is lesbian and uses they/them pronouns.